 Don't become complacent to the risks that human-crocodile interactions can have when fishing.
 Be Crocwise.

-View the Crocwise Fishing and Boating in the Top End information sheet (pdf 584Kb)
+Download the Be Crocwise when Fishing and Boating in the Top End information sheet

-- Stay vigilant for the presence of large Estuarine (Saltwater) Crocodiles at all times.
+- Stay vigilant for the presence of large saltwater crocodiles at all times.

 - Do not sleep on their boat overnight or camp near the water's edge – Be Crocwise